sysfce2/AviSynth_masktools/README.md

 - Avisynth+ high bit depth support (incl. planar RGB, color spaces with alpha plane are supported from v2.2.7) All filters are now supporting 10, 12, 14, 16 bits and float Threshold and sc_value parameters are scaled automatically to the current bit depth (v2.2.5-) from a default 8-bit value.
+  Y,U,V,A negative (memset) values are scaled automatically to the current bit depth (v2.2.7-) from a default 8-bit value.
   Default range of such parameters can be overridden to 8-16 bits or float.
+  Disable parameter scaling with scaleparams="none"
+- New plane mode: 6 (copy from fourth clip) for "Y", "U", "V" and "A" New "chroma" and "alpha" plane mode override: "copy fourth" Use for mt_lutxyza which has four clips
 - YV411 (8 bit 4:1:1) support
 - mt_merge accepts 4:2:2 clips when luma=true (8-16 bit)
 - mt_merge accepts 4:1:1 clips when luma=true